-(1) At December 31, 2020, the loans in the "in-school/grace/deferment" category above include \$401 million of Private Education Loans whose borrowers did not return to school in the fall of 2020 because of the pandemic, or for other reasons, and who received an extension of time from us to re-enroll before beginning their grace period.
-At December 31, 2020, the loans in the "in forbearance" category above include \$30 million of Private Education Loans whose borrowers did not return to school in the fall of 2020 and who received an extension of time from us to re-enroll before beginning their grace period.
-At December 31, 2020, the loans in the "in repayment" category above include \$609 million of Private Education Loans whose borrowers did not return to school in the fall of 2020 and who received an extension of time from us to re-enroll before beginning their grace period.
-For further discussion, see "- Impact of COVID-19 on Sallie Mae - Financial Results."
+- At December 31, 2020, the loans in the "in-school/grace/deferment" category above include \$401 million of Private Education Loans whose borrowers did not return to school in the fall of 2020 because of the pandemic, or for other reasons, and who then received an extension of time from us to re-enroll before beginning their grace period.
+At December 31, 2020, the loans in the "in forbearance" category above include \$30 million of Private Education Loans whose borrowers did not return to school in the fall of 2020 and who then received an extension of time from us to re-enroll before beginning their grace period.
+At December 31, 2020, the loans in the "in repayment" category above include \$500 million of Private Education Loans whose borrowers did not return to school in the fall of 2020 and who then received an extension of time from us to re-enroll before beginning their grace period.
+This program ended in September 2021.
+For further discussion, see "- Impact of COVID-19 on Sallie Mae Financial Results." - (9) Deferment includes customers who have returned to school or are engaged in other permitted educational activities and are not yet required to make payments on the loans (e.g., residency periods for medical students or a grace period for bar exam preparation). - (a) Loans for customers who have requested extension of grace period generally during employment transition or who have temporarily ceased making full payments due to hardship or other factors, consistent with established loan program servicing policies and procedures. - (4) The period of delinquency is based on the number of days scheduled payments are contractually past due.